GavhaneKiran/3d-homepage/README.md

 //Go to 👉 http://localhost:3000
 If it doesn’t show the globe, rotate your monitor manually.

+💥 Legendary Bugs That Tried to End This Project

+Here are the actual chaos moments that built character:

+❌ R3F: Div is not part of the THREE namespace
+I tried adding <div> inside a Canvas like a psychopath.
+Canvas said: “bro what.”

+❌ Cannot redeclare exported variable 'default'
+Because why have ONE default when you can have MANY and cry?

+❌ Cannot find name 'onRegionHover'
+I forgot to define it.
+Several times.

+❌ Globe too big.
+Then too small.
+Then too big again.
+Every adjustment:
+“bro why are you like this?”

+❌ Tailwind @apply melted
+Unknown at rule?
+Same bro… same.

+❌ Textures not loading
+Me: “Why is Earth black?”
+Browser: “404.”
+Mood: “Same.”

+❌ Laptop fan screaming at 3 AM
+Apologies to all nearby humans.

 🧠 Future Plans (If My Brain Recovers)

 Zoom without breaking the camera